laxmiprasannaimmadi/Python/README.md

 python3 --version
 ```

-## Set-up
+### Set-up

-1. Run the following command to set up your virtual environment and install required dependencies:
+1. Run the following command to set up your **virtual environment** and install required dependencies:
     ```
     make requirements
-    ```
-    Or  for local run
-    ```

     pip install -r ./requirements.txt
     ```

 2. Run this command next to set up security and coverage modules: